OSC/Open-OnDemand/README.md

 connection config files.
 These config files are required for:

 * enable Shell Access to multiple named hosts outside of the local host OOD is running on
-* use Active Jobs, Job Constructor, or any other app that works with batch jobs
+* use Active Jobs, My Jobs, or any other app that works with batch jobs

 1. Create default directory for config files: